 If you follow me, then you know I love bite-sized cheesecakes.
 I have made Oreo red velvet and New York mini cheesecakes.
 I love them because they are easy to make and take as long to bake as cookies.

 Mini cheesecakes are also easy to serve and perfectly proportioned, and there is no messy plate to clean up afterward.
 Really, what isn’t there to love about them?

 I made these cheesecakes with the holidays in mind.
 The gingerbread flavor is soft and not overpowering.
 By leaving the cream cheese out overnight, the texture is incredibly smooth.

 I can promise gingerbread cheesecakes will be a hit at your next gathering.
 However, I cannot promise they will get you off the naughty list…

 - Butter – Binds together the gingerbread crust

-- Cream Cheese - Provides the foundation.
-Always use the brick-style cream cheese.
+- Cream Cheese – Provides the foundation.
+Always use room-temperature brick-style cream cheese.